 To prepare 1 liter of kombucha at home, you’ll need a few basic ingredients and tools:

-Prepared kombucha (as a starter): 200ml
+Classic flavor raw kombucha of Living Kombucha (as a starter): 200ml

 A breathable cloth and rubber band (to cover fully the jar’s opening)

-Steps to Make Homemade Kombucha – Step-by-Step Recipe
+Recipe to Make Homemade Kombucha: Step-by-Step Guide

-1. Preparing the Sweet Tea Make 1 liter of kombucha: Start by boiling 800ml of water and off the fire add 1-2 tea bags.
+Start by boiling 800ml of water and off the fire add 1-2 tea bags.
 (If you have a kitchen scale: measure 2 gr of tea leaves for 1 liter of kombucha).
 Once the tea has infused (about 10 min of steeping), add 50gr of sugar and stir until the sugar is fully dissolved.
 Let the tea cool to room temperature.

 Note: it will be easier to dissolve the sugar in a warm tea, but it is totally ok to add the sugar to an already cooled-off tea as well.